| |

 Explain 'pounded his chest'.

-'Even so,' said Barney,' he is the biggest hippopotamus I have
+'Isn't he a boaster?' whispered Edward.'Even so,' said Barney,' he is the biggest hippopotamus I have

 ever seen.'